 The Raptor 2 is one of the most expensive solid-tire scooters available today.
-It comes with some great features, but some notable downsides as well.
+In my experience with the scooter, the price was mostly worth it.
+The Raptor 2 comes with some great features, but some notable downsides as well.
 We will go into great detail about what this scooter offers, what are its pros and cons, how it compares to other models, and whether is it the right fit for you and your needs.

 Dualtron Raptor 2 Review

 The Dualtron Raptor 2 is one of the cheapest Dualtron scooters, but it’s still a premium scooter in some ways.
 It comes with 3000 W dual hub motors that offer a top speed of 37 mph / 60 kmh.
 Weighing around 50 lbs / 22.5 kg, it’s a portable, urban commuter with various driving modes and a pretty good range.

 - A bit pricey for a solid-tire scooter